 Cone Creek Hut in the Haupiri is accessed by heading East from point 1489m and around the ridge above the TR of Lake Morgan.
 The ridgeline just to the NE of the 1500m high point (east of point 1489) has a band of rock that you have to drop down the Lake Morgan side to get around.
-If you are comfortable with a little climbing you don’t have to go down too far, but if not you would have to drop a reasonable way to get around it.
-Drop into the top basin of the unnamed side-creek that enters Cone Creek just upstream of the Hut.
+If you are comfortable with a little climbing you don’t have to go down too far, but if not, you would have to drop a reasonable way to get around it.
+Drop into the top basin of the unnamed side-creek that enters Cone Creek next to the Hut.
 Sidle NE at around 1200m to the spur on the TR of the marked TL fork of the creek and drop down this into the lower basin where the two marked branches meet.
-Cruise tape and cairns mark the start of the track out of the creek near the lip of the basin.
+The track out of the lower basin starts in the TL fork of the creek (GPS Ref: E1495592/ N5273875) and is marked with a cairn and permolat.
 It sidles through patchy scrub to a small saddle on the uphill side of a prominent rock outcrop.
 The track drops down a rocky gut to a steep scree.
 Follow this down to Cone Creek.
-The tracked sections of this route were recut and marked by permolat in 2015 and 16.
+The tracked sections of this route were recut and marked by permolat in 2020.
 Allow six or so hours in good conditions for this trip.

 There are other tops routes in and out of the upper Crooked from the Haupiri and Taramakau catchments, which would all require reasonably high levels of skill and fitness.
 In the Top Crooked hutbook the is an account of a trip up an old, unfollowable track in Tom's Creek on the Taramakau side of the Kaimata Range.